 Getting a Loan With a Poor Credit Score

-iCASH performs a credit check before a lending decision is made in order to verify each customer's identity.
+iCASH Canada performs a credit check before a lending decision is made in order to verify each customer's identity.
 However, this is the only time we make an interaction with your credit file.

 A report to a credit bureau would only be made by collections if the loan has been in delinquency status for over 180 days.
 For customers who repay their loan by the agreed upon terms, then there is usually no positive or negative impact on their credit score.

-At iCASH, we offer short term online loans to thousands of responsible Canadians each year.
+At iCASH, we offer online loans to thousands of responsible Canadians each year.
 All of our interest rates are fixed.
 Once you're approved for a certain amount, that’s what you pay regardless of your personal credit history, income, or other factors.
 Our current rates can always be found on our website, expressed as a dollar amount per $100 borrowed.
-If you find that traditional lenders keep turning you away based on factors you cannot control, try taking out a short term loan with iCASH.
+If you find that traditional lenders keep turning you away based on factors you cannot control, try taking out a loan with iCASH.